miguelfiguera/miguelfiguera/src/Cover Letters/DeveloperText.md

-Dear Employer,
+### Dear Employer,

 I graduated from college as a Musician, this may sound too far away from the developer ecosystem, and it is.
-Becoming a developer was a self-taught journey most of the time.
-I had the help of some really extensive free resources like The Odin Project: https://www.theodinproject.com/ (where I took the Ruby on Rails path, React, Node.js, and Next.js) and Free Code Camp: https://www.freecodecamp.org/perrosaurio725 (where I centered my attention to JavaScript and Python).
+Becoming a developer was a "kind of" self-taught journey most of the time.
+I had the help of some really extensive free resources like The Odin Project: https://www.theodinproject.com/ (where I took the Ruby on Rails path, React, Node.js, and Next.js) and Free Code Camp: https://www.freecodecamp.org/perrosaurio725 (where I centered my attention to JavaScript, Typescript and Python).

 Both of them gave me the content, but I had to earn all the knowledge with reading, practice, developing small toy projects up to big ones, and _walking the path_ as some say.
 I did this with only my will to learn.

+I am currently enrolled at the ***Universidad Nacional Experimental de las Telecomunicaciones e Informática*** (UNETI) on Venezuela.
+My goal is to pursue a comprehensive education and ultimately become a skilled Software Engineer.

-My toolkit is composed of:
+#### My toolkit is composed of:

 1. Ruby & Ruby on Rails
 2. React
-3. Vite & webpack.
 4. git.
 5. Javascript.
 6. Next.JS
 7. NodeJs
-8. Html5
+8. Bootstrap/Tailwind (FlowBite too).
-9. Css3
+9. GitHub
-10. Bootstrap/Tailwind.
-11. gitHub
-12. Python (still learning).
+10. Python (still learning).

 This journey gave me the tools to understand how is usually the workflow of a developer, the way to tackle new unknown obstacles, and the resilience to keep up, because somewhere, on some web, someone has the answer even if I do not.